 For the Employees

-Beyond closure, participating in an exit interview helps employees develop valuable communication skills, such as articulating constructive feedback in a professional setting.
-It also allows them to gain insight into their own career journey, such as what worked for them, what didn’t, and what they should prioritize in their next role.
+Along with closure, taking part in an exit interview helps employees develop important communication skills, like how to provide constructive feedback in a professional environment.
+It also helps the employee gain insight into their own career trajectory: what worked for them, what didn’t, and what is important to them in their next career opportunity.

 Exit interviews are a lot about learning.
 They empower employees to reflect on their career goals, refine their expectations for future workplaces, and ensure they step into their next opportunity with greater clarity and confidence.